French Navy: Future

 Construction has started on the first of six Barracuda-class nuclear attack submarines; commissioning of Suffren took place in 2020.
-These nuclear attack submarines are to be followed in the 2030s by the incremental introduction of a new class of nuclear-powered ballistic missile submarines (SSBNs) whose construction is to begin in around 2023.
+These nuclear attack submarines are to be followed in the 2030s by the incremental introduction of a new class of nuclear-powered ballistic missile submarines (SSBNs) whose construction began in 2024.

 The first MM40 Exocet Block 3 missile was test-fired in 2010 to be produced.
 Naval versions of the SCALP EG land-attack cruise missile are under development, along with a planned Aster Block 1NT with greater capabilities against ballistic missiles.

 In October 2018, the French Ministry of Defence launched an 18-month study for €40 million for the eventual future replacement of the aircraft carrier Charles de Gaulle beyond 2030.
 A decision to build the new carrier was taken by President Emmanuel Macron in 2020 and once it enters service it is anticipated to remain in service until beyond 2080.
 Construction of the new carrier is to begin in around 2025 with service entry anticipated in the latter 2030s.